FirebaseExtended/experimental-extensions/storage-image-labeling/POSTINSTALL.md

 You can upload images using the [Cloud Storage for Firebase SDK](https://firebase.google.com/docs/storage/) for your platform (iOS, Android, or Web).
 Alternatively, you can upload images directly in the Firebase console's Storage dashboard.

-Whenever you upload an image to the specified bucket and directory, this extension will label (classify) any images uploaded to a specific Cloud Storag bucket and write the labels to Firestore, under the name of the file that was uploaded..
+Whenever you upload an image to the specified bucket and directory, this extension will label (classify) any images uploaded to a specific Cloud Storage bucket and write the labels to Firestore, under the name of the file that was uploaded.

 ### Monitoring